fuadmoin/Blog-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for giving me this opportunity to work on this project.
+I would also like to thank my coding partner [Yosef Geda](https://github.com/Yosefgeda) for working on this project with me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>